 - Scar management.

-- Restoring functional use of hand for grasp and pinch and gentle wrist motion.
+- Restoring functional use of the hand for grasp and pinch and gentle wrist motion.

 The fracture will heal in approximately 6 weeks.
-Occasionally, patient will present with extreme numbness of fingers due to a compression of the median nerve from distal radius fracture.
-At time of ORIF surgery to repair the fracture, a Carpal Tunnel Release is performed.
+Occasionally, the patient will present with extreme numbness of fingers due to a compression of the median nerve from distal radius fracture.
+During the ORIF surgery, a Carpal Tunnel Release is done.

-Recently Terri Ahern OTR/L, Occupational Therapist for Jacksonville Orthopaedic had the opportunity to consult Dr. Scott McGinley about the 2 most common hand and wrist injuries that he sees in his practice at JOI Clay/Fleming Island.
-Dr. McGinley stated “a majority of Distal Radius Fractures require casting or bracing to immobilize the fracture depending on the type of fractures seen on X-ray.
+Recently Terri Ahern OTR/L, Occupational Therapist for Jacksonville Orthopaedic, had the opportunity to consult Dr. Scott McGinley about the 2 most common hand and wrist injuries that he sees in his practice at JOI Clay/Fleming Island.
+Dr. McGinley stated, “a majority of Distal Radius Fractures require casting or bracing to immobilize the fracture depending on the type of fractures seen on X-ray.
 Approximately 10% of fractures will require surgery.
-Occasionally a patient will present with Carpal Tunnel Syndrome at the time of initial visit, or during the fracture healing time frame.”
+Occasionally a patient will present with Carpal Tunnel Syndrome at the time of the initial visit or during the fracture healing time frame.”
 He estimates this happens approximately 25% of the time in his practice.

 Carpal Tunnel Release

-Many times patients have had a prior history of Carpal injuries and the injury increased the symptoms.
-This will require open Carpal Tunnel Release surgery to be performed at time of ORIF for the distal radius fracture or later pending clinical presentation.”
-Carpal Tunnel Surgery can be performed with an open incision at the base of the palm of the hand or endoscopic when this is the only diagnosis.
-Dr. McGinley stated “he prefers to perform Open Carpal Tunnel Release from his training because at the time of the surgery he is able to perform the release and check the status of the nerves and tendons running through the carpal canal and also releasing the fascia to ensure the median nerve is no longer impinged.”
+Many times patients have had a prior history of Carpal injuries, and the injury increased the symptoms.
+This will require an open Carpal Tunnel Release surgery at the time of ORIF for the distal radius fracture or later pending clinical presentation.
+Carpal Tunnel Surgery is an open incision at the base of the palm or endoscopic when this is the only diagnosis.
+Dr. McGinley states, “he prefers to perform Open Carpal Tunnel Release from his training because at the time of the surgery he can perform the release and check the status of the nerves and tendons running through the carpal canal and also releasing the fascia to ensure the median nerve no longer impinges.”

-Therapy is recommended by an Occupational Therapist or Physical Therapist who specializes in hand therapy.
-The goal of therapy is to improve functional use.
-This allows activities of daily living by restoring and improving wrist and hand mobility and strength.
+The goal of occupational therapy is to improve functional use.
+Therefore, this allows activities of daily living by restoring and improving wrist and hand mobility and strength.

-- To schedule an appointment for physical or occupational therapy, call (904)858-7045 or call any of the 12 area JOI Rehab Centers.
+- Finally, to schedule an appointment for physical or occupational therapy, call (904)858-7045 or call any of the 12 area JOI Rehab Centers.